-This fun 3 day Budapest itinerary is packed full of historical sites like the Hungarian Parliament, Fishermans Bastion, Gellert Hill, St Stephens Basilica along with unique places such as a zoo cafe, hot air balloon ride, and a night time party down the Danube!
+During this fun 3 day Budapest itinerary we’ll visit the Hungarian Parliament, Fishermans Bastion, Gellert Hill, St Stephens Basilica along with unique places such as a zoo cafe, hot air balloon ride, and a night time party down the Danube!

 Make sure to save my Google Map for this 3 day Budapest itinerary, each day on this itinerary is highlighted in a different colour, along with the best restaurants, coffee spots, and other places to check out along the way!
 This can be handy to have during the nights when you don’t know where to eat!